Louis John Papan (Birthname: Elias Papandricoupolos)

 - PLACENAME: The Lou and Irene Papan Lupus Research Program is located at UC San Francisco.

-- FAMILY: *"Gina" has previously served as a Deputy California Attorney General, and was a primary candidate for AD-19 in 2002, losing with 34.4%.
-She has been a member of the Millbrae City Council since 2005 and is also currently the Deputy Director of the California Office of Criminal and Justice Planning.
+- FAMILY: Gina has previously served as a Deputy California Attorney General, and was a primary candidate for AD-19 in 2002, losing with 34.4%.
+She has been a member of the Millbrae City Council (2005-Present) and is also currently the Deputy Director of the California Office of Criminal and Justice Planning.
 Papan was also a 2008 Primary Candidate for AD-19 (Lost; 34.2%) and a 2011 Special Election candidate for San Mateo County Supervisor (Lost; 25.8%).
 Diane is a member of the San Mateo City Council (2015-Present).

 Source: California Blue Book (1975), (2000)